PlaceStart/placestart/README.md

 Don't worry, the bot respects the indicated cooldown between drawings.
 The code is contained in a single file, so you can see that I won't send your credentials anywhere except Reddit's API.
 Also, there's no self-updating component except it tries to update the `target.png` at every run.

+## Notes

+The template file can be updated, the script will automatically pick it up.

+The template file must respect the correct RGB values accepted by the canvas.
+The "invisible green" that marks ignored areas is different from the actual green.